As we move into the holiday season, life may become more difficult if your spouse recently passed away.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
-Life is more than money.
-It’s about living the lifestyle you want and can afford.
-For that reason, Niv consults with clients on money, life, and work.
-Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, retirement plans.
-Niv actively gives back to her community through her volunteer efforts.
-She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
+Niv Persaud, CFP®, is the Founder of Transition Planning & Guidance, LLC (TransitionPG®).
+She believes life is more than accumulating money – it’s about living the lifestyle you envision and can afford.
+Niv incorporates all aspects of life when discussing money.
+She developed the 5 P’s of Life (Personal Relationships, Personal Finance, Profession, Peace of Mind, and Physical Health) to help clients define what they want from life.
+Once she understands their vision, she helps them achieve their lifestyle or adjust their expectations based on their finances.
+Niv actively gives back to the community through her volunteer efforts.
+She believes in living life to the fullest by cherishing friendships, exploring the world, and laughing often—even at herself.
 Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”
+Click HERE to read where she’s been quoted in the media.